deliveroo/deliveroo.engineering/_posts/2022-06-16-dynamodb-aggregation.md

 <img src="/images/posts/dynamodb-aggregation/fav_restaurant.gif" alt="Favouriting a Restaurant" style="max-width:461px">
 </figure>

-Clicking the heart favourites the restaurant, and clicking it again unfavourites the restaurant.
+Clicking the heart favourites the restaurant, and clicking it again un-favourites the restaurant.

 ## How is Favourites Data Stored?